Trontor/ALDS/avl-tree-rotation.md

 # AVL Tree Rotation

-**NOTE**: This will likely **NOT** render properly on mobile.
-The ASCII based trees will not show up appropriately rendered.
-Use the following link, or open this on a computer.

 *[Thanks to John Hargrove for his tutorial, of which this explanation was derived from](https://www.cise.ufl.edu/~nemo/cop3530/AVL-Tree-Rotations.pdf)*

 This concept of rotation in AVL's may seem intimidating, and can be confusing very fast.
 The following may seem needlessly long to a few, but in order to grasp the entire process we will delve through the process step by step.